 In 2018, Andy submitted an entry to the Global Challenges Foundation's $5M 'New Shape' prize, to develop his thinking about strategy for the global permaculture network.
 2702 people entered and 14 made it to the final, including Andy.
-The presentation at this year's convergence will be based on that work.

 Andy lives in Yorkshire and is an active teacher and designer and contributor to local initiatives including Leeds Love it Share It CIC, Feed Leeds and the Leeds Permaculture Network.
 He cycles to work, tends a small garden and lives with his family in a retrofitted Victorian terraced house.

 Andy has worked on several projects and working groups with both Chris and Looby over the last 15 years.
 Looby collaborated closely with Andy when she was trustee and chair of the Permaculture Association between 2001 and 2006.
 Chris has been involved with the LAND project and international working groups.

 I'm really looking forward to returning to Applewood again this year.
 A beautiful site, wild and productive, with wonderful people at its heart, Chris, Looby and family.
 I've worked with them both over the years and hugely respect their work, so its going to be very exciting to teach, learn and facilitate with them again within the realm of cultural emergence.